CodeEditApp/codeedit.app/data/blog/2025/04/our-first-full-time-contributor.md

 ## A Message from Khan

-> Hello everyone.
-My name is Khan Winter and I'm grateful and delighted to have the opportunity to work on CodeEdit full time.
+> “I'm grateful and delighted to have the opportunity to work on CodeEdit full time.
+I’ll be putting my utmost effort towards this while I have the chance.”
 >
-> I've been developing for Apple platforms for about six years and for three of those years I've been working on CodeEdit.
-CodeEdit excited me when I first came across the GitHub page.
-I saw a macOS editor that wasn't based on Electron and felt right at home on my Mac.
-It was my dream editor.
+> “I’m looking forward to knocking out the features that we still have in our roadmap—everything from smoothing out basic editing interactions like copy-paste and multi-line editing, to integrating language servers for a best-in-class experience across all your favorite languages.”
 >
-> Once I saw I wasn't finished and had a lot to get done, I was excited to start contributing.
-I soon discovered a passion for this project that has stayed with me to this very day, volunteering hundreds of hours of my time towards this project.
->
-> I've worked closely on our Swift TextView package, our editor package, and coded its file management system, along with numerous other bug fixes and performance improvements throughout the app.
->
-> Since becoming a maintainer, I've constantly wished that I could put more time and energy towards developing what myself and other maintainers think this application could be.
-I'm excited to the opportunity to do exactly that.
-And we'll be putting my utmost effort towards this while I have the chance.
->
-> I'm looking forward to knocking out the features that we still have in our roadmap.
-I'll be looking to bring code edit to what we consider viable for a version one release that includes smoothing out our most basic editing interactions from copy paste to multi-line editing.
-It also includes things like language server integration.
-So all of your favorite languages support a best in class editing experience.
->
-> I'm thrilled to get started.
-I want to thank our generous and wonderful sponsors  who have made this all possible.
-None of this would happen without your generosity.
-I'm looking forward to continuing to collaborate with this wonderful community.
-I'm excited to see what we can get done.
+> “I want to thank our generous and wonderful sponsors who have made this all possible.
+None of this would happen without your support.”

+You can hear more about Khan’s story and his vision for CodeEdit in the [full video](https://www.youtube.com/watch?v=Vc1-0f83pkk).

 ## Get Involved